python/devguide/index.rst

 * :doc:`stdlibchanges`
 * :doc:`langchanges`

-Also refer to :ref:`suggesting-changes` in the FAQ.
+Also refer to :ref:`suggesting-changes` section.

 Other Interpreter Implementations